vansh-seth/Computer-graphics-Open-GL/Cohen Sutherland Line Clipping Algorithm/Readme.md

 This implementation demonstrates the Cohen-Sutherland Line Clipping Algorithm, efficiently clipping a line within a defined rectangular area.
 The algorithm uses bitwise operations to optimize the process of determining whether to clip, accept, or reject a line.
 It highlights the basic principles of line clipping in computer graphics and how region codes simplify handling different cases of line visibility.

----

-You can customize the document based on additional details or changes to the program.